Local Kubernetes development simplified with Skaffold

 Now, you can see that a new pod has been created inside your namespace.
 Make sure it is in the “Running” state.
 Open your browser and access your running application.

 Skaffold was introduced to simplify Kubernetes development and in my opinion, it is doing a fair job at the moment.
 It provides flexibility and very extensive on what kind of integrations it should be used with.
-With its extensible & pluggable architecture, it is providing developers with liberty to choose an appropriate tool for each step that is involved in building as well as deploying the application.
-I hope with this blog, you will be able to leverage Kubernetes by combining it with Skaffold.
+With its extensible & pluggable architecture, it provides developers with the liberty to choose an appropriate tool for each step that is involved in building as well as deploying the application.
+I hope with this blog; you will be able to leverage Kubernetes by combining it with Skaffold.
 Do share your queries and experiences in the comments section.
 Stay safe and happy coding!